What Are The HAZWOPER Training Levels?

-Because of the wide range of responsibilities in this field, there are many job roles, each with different training requirements.
-These job roles will come under one of three Hazardous Waste Operations and Emergency Response (HAZWOPER) training levels.
+Because of responsibilities in the Hazardous Waste Operations and Emergency Response (HAZWOPER) field, there are many job roles, each with different training requirements.
 The Occupational Safety and Health Administration (OSHA) outlines these in 29 CFR 1910.120, detailing training levels, job classifications and corresponding training standards.
 Ultimately, it’s the employer’s responsibility to ensure workers are adequately trained and the work environment remains safe.
 The HAZWOPER training levels are General Site Cleanup Operations 29 CFR 1910.120(e), Emergency Response 29 CFR 1910.120(q) and RCRA TSDF Operations 29 CFR 1910.120(p).
 RCRA stands for the Resource Conservation and Recovery Act.

 Under OSHA’s HAZWOPER standard (29 CFR 1910.120(e)), the General Site Worker training requirements are designed to protect employees engaged in hazardous waste operations at uncontrolled hazardous waste sites, such as Superfund locations, industrial cleanups, or sites contaminated by chemical releases.
 This is the most common HAZWOPER training level.